 Talk to us about your next project

-Tony founded Black & More in 2000.
+Tony founded Black & More in 2000 and is a Fellow of Engineers Australia.
 He is a Chartered Professional Engineer and Registered Professional Engineer with more than 20 years’ experience.

 He has extensive experience in the planning and management of remote infrastructure programs and projects and is an advisor to all levels of government.
 Tony has overseen the growth of Black & More from a niche provider to a multi-faceted provider of expert services to a diverse range of clients.